colson0x1/colson-tmux/README.md

 ## Customization

-You can customize your tmux configuration and the list of websites and applications in `goto.sh` to suit your preferences.
+Tailor your tmux configuration and the list of websites and applications in `goto.sh` to match your preferences.
+Dive into the endless possibilities of customization and make your terminal truly yours.